injection mold lifespan

-What is an Injection Mold Tool Life?
+What Is an Injection Mold Tool Life?

 In the context of manufacturing, the term “injection mold tool life” refers to the duration or operational life expectancy of an injection mold used in the process of injection molding.
 This lifespan is defined by the number of cycles or shots the mold can produce while maintaining the desired product quality and precision.
 Once an injection mold reaches the end of its lifespan, it may exhibit signs of wear and tear that can impact product quality and necessitate its replacement or refurbishment.